tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 login attempts will be limited per IP address.
 This feature is independent of the country code.

-3. The original new feature '**D**efence against **Z**ero-day attack for admin **A**jax and **P**ost' (DZAP) system is now available to block malicious access to `wp-admin/admin-ajax.php` and `wp-admin/admin-post.php` **regardless of the country code**.
+3. The original new feature '**D**efence against **Z**ero-day attack via admin **A**jax and **P**ost' (DZAP) system is now available to block malicious access to `wp-admin/admin-ajax.php` and `wp-admin/admin-post.php` regardless of the country code.
 It will prevent certain types of attack such as CSRF, SQLi and so on even if you have some [vulnerable plugins] (https://wpvulndb.com/statistics "WordPress Vulnerability Statistics") in your site.
-Because this is an experimental feature, please open an issue on [support forum](https://wordpress.org/support/plugin/ip-geo-block "WordPress &#8250; Support &raquo; IP Geo Block") if you have any troubles.
+Because this is an experimental feature, please open an issue at [support forum](https://wordpress.org/support/plugin/ip-geo-block "WordPress &#8250; Support &raquo; IP Geo Block") if you have any troubles.
 I will be profoundly grateful your contribution to improved this function.